Combat rating 7

 GOLD DRAGON WYRMLING: A Garden of Beautiful Traps

 D&D’s gold dragons live in splendor, with gardens of stunning color.
 But don’t mistake beauty for weakness—they know evil all too well.
-How to Use – A Gold Wyrmling and its Outdoor Defenses Combat Encounter (difficulty 4) Gold dragons live in splendor, with the outer part of their lair scenic gardens, with gently flowing streams… Continue reading
+How to Use – A Gold Wyrmling and its Outdoor Defenses Combat Encounter (difficulty 4) Gold dragons live in splendor, with the outer part of their lair scenic gardens, with gently flowing… Continue reading

 -